1

 Young children often understand clear visual signals faster than clock time.
 The routine stays simple: look at the screen and follow the color and clock cue.

-The same spare device can travel with you, so your child sees the same routine away from home.
+The same phone or tablet can travel with you, so your child sees the same routine away from home.

 Turn an unused phone or tablet into a wake-up clock instead of adding another product to your routine.